Code-Institute-Submissions/Dorg05-Watchtower-Ltd.---Milestone-Project-1/README.md

 ![Landing](Assets/images/Landing.png)
 * F03 Capabilities section - this section is constructed of two main elements - a call to action suggesting the reader to keep scrolling and three boxes containing some highlights of the business.
 ![Capabilities](Assets/images/Capabilities.png)
-* F04 Client Highlights - here are the four biggest clients of Watchtower Ltd. Their logos are put on the home page to impress the site visitor.
+* F04 Client Highlights - The four biggest clients of Watchtower Ltd. Their logos are put on the home page to impress the site visitor.
 ![Logos](Assets/images/Logos.png)
 * F05 Footer - A simple footer consisting the company name, two links to the Services and Contact pages and some social links.
 ![Footer](Assets/images/Footer.png)